Pipeline Introduction

 represents an ARM64/v8 architecture build machine.

-represents default architecture build machine.
-The SaaS scenario is equivalent to cnb:arch:amd64
+represents the default architecture build machine.
+In SaaS scenarios, this is equivalent to cnb:arch:amd64

 Example: